N1K340/CrewPackXP/docs/index.md

 This plugin uses the FlyWithLUA plugin to interface with X-Plane.
 It is available freely from [X-Plane.org](https://forums.x-plane.org/index.php?/files/file/38445-flywithlua-ng-next-generation-edition-for-x-plane-11-win-lin-mac/)

 Luna INI Parser (LIP) is included as an additional plugin module for use with FlyWithLua.
 This module allows for the saving and reading of settings data within LUA.
-It has been included in this package under the MIT Licence offered by creater Carreras Nicholas.
+It has been included in this package under the MIT Licence offered by creator Carreras Nicholas.

-This is a common plugin, it may already exist in your modules folder causing a prompt to overwrite.
+This is a common plugin; it may already exist in your modules folder causing a prompt to overwrite.

-## Useage
+## Usage
-The CrewPackXP functions operate autonomously based on in sim events, provided the aircraft is enabled within the CrewPackXP settings.
+The CrewPackXP functions run autonomously based on in sim events, provided the aircraft is enabled within the CrewPackXP settings.
 Refer to each aircraft's entry in the manual for details on settings and features available.

 ## Disclaimer / Feedback